Matthew96521/Language/Resources/How to learn a language.md

 ## Steps
 ### 1. Orthography 🔴
-- If the alphabet(s) of the target language(s) are different from one's languages, it is a good idea to learn them before starting the language.
+- If the alphabet(s) of the target language(s) are different from the learner's native language(s), it is a good idea to learn them before starting the language.

 ### 2. Basic vocab 🟡
 - Learn phrases of regular uses, such as